conoromahony/soccer_lineup/README.md

    Specifies the configuration settings for the "team" application.

  - **team/forms.py**
-   Specifies the forms that appear in web pages in "the" team application.
+   Specifies the forms that appear in web pages in the "team" application.

  - **team/models.py**
    Specifies the data models for the "team" application.